gimlet-io/gimlet-documentation/src/pages/blog/hosting-static-sites-on-kubernetes.md

 title: Hosting static sites on kubernetes
 date: "2023-04-08"
 image_social: agyuvalverebre.jpg
 description: "There is a meme here somewhere.
 But as kubernetes is becoming *the* deployment platform, there are legitimate cases to deploy your static site on it.
-We show you how to."
+We will show you how to."
 ---

 {% tweet link="https://twitter.com/memenetes/status/1587127455495618563" %}